abhaypsingh/UniqueWords/README.md

 # UniqueWords
-Gind unique words in a text agaist a dictionary.
+Find unique words in a text agaist a dictionary.